Scaling limit of a limit order book model via the regenerative characterization of L\'evy trees: Proof of Theorem

 At a high level, it is useful to keep in mind that, since $\E(J) > 0$, the law of large numbers prevails and the approximation $\psi(v, \Tree_1) \approx \E(J) \lvert v \rvert$ describes accurately enough (for our purposes) the labels in the tree $B(\Tree_1)$.
 In some sense, most of the randomness of $B(\Tree_1)$ lies in its genealogical structure, and the results of the Appendix~\ref{appendix} aim at justifying this approximation.

-Note that similar results than the ones we need here are known in a more general setting, but for the tree without the barrier, i.e., for $\Tree_1$ instead of $B(\Tree_1)$, see, e.g., Durrett et al.~\cite{Durrett91:0} and Kesten~\cite{Kesten94:0}. \\
+Note that similar results than the ones we need here are known in a more general setting, but for the tree without the barrier, i.e., for $\Tree_1$ instead of $B(\Tree_1)$, see, e.g.,~\cite{Durrett91:0} and~\cite{Kesten94:0}. \\

 We begin with a preliminary lemma: recall that $W$ is a reflected Brownian motion, that $\alpha = (2\lambda)^{1/2}$ and that $\Lcal(\beta W) = \beta^{-1} \Lcal(W)$ for any $\beta > 0$.

 \begin{lemma} As $n \to +\infty$, $(M \circ X, L^{n,M}, L^{n,\pi})$ under $\P^n$ converges weakly to